Bedrockdude10/Cancer-Classification-Project/README.md

 Here is link to the data https://drive.google.com/drive/folders/1eJelCkSJAd7yWjFGcTLycNLSvzpQWK_A?usp=sharing.
 The csv files contain the processed datasets corresponding to each set of genes.
 The zip files contain all the data we downloaded from the Curated Microarray Database to produce these merged datasets.
-To run the join and label notebooks, simply download and unzip the zip files.
+To run the dataprep notebook, simply download and unzip the zip files.